foxamanda2/FirstBankOfSuncoast/README.md

 - Cant Withdraw more than avaliable (Aka no account can be negative)
 - Make sure the amount to withdraw is positive and the transaction is positive
 - Menu options should be
-  -- Deposit to Savings
+  - Deposit to Savings
-  --Deposit to checkings
+  - Deposit to checkings
-  --withdraw from savings
+  - withdraw from savings
-  --Withdraw from checkings
+  - Withdraw from checkings
-  --Option to view checkings and savings
+  - Option to view checkings and savings
 - After each transaction write them to the file to save

 C R U D